andrianaagrusa/354-Final-Proj/ResearchDoc.md

 	+ Abstraction - Provides only the necessary information about data and hides background details.
 It helps make your code clean and concise.
 	+ Inheritance - Extending existing classes and producing hierarchical relationships between Parent and Child classes.

 		For example, let’s say we want to write multiple games 		where they all have properties of the `Game` object.
-We 		can make our game into its own class called 			`GuessNumber` which would be a child of `Game`.
+We 		can make our current game into its own class called 		`GuessNumber` which would be a child of `Game`.
 Here is 		what that would look like:

 		```cpp
 		// Parent class